Introduction

 - Simplified Development: With Capacitor, you can develop and test your mobile app using familiar web technologies, reducing the learning curve and streamlining the development process.

-Preparing Your Next.js App
+Configuring Your Next.js App for Mobile

-Adding Capacitor to Your Next.js 14 App
+Adding Capacitor 8 to Your Project

 To package your Next.js app into a native mobile container, follow these steps:

-- Install the required Capacitor packages:
+- Install Capacitor core and CLI:

-- Add the native platforms:
+- @capacitor/splash-screen: Manage the native splash screen

 - Build and sync your project: